maxnmcbride/CodeWarsPractice/README.md

 Given [34, 15, 88, 2] your solution will return 2
 Given [34, -345, -1, 100] your solution will return -345
 You can assume, for the purpose of this kata, that the supplied array will not be empty.

+22. Beginner Series #4 Cockroach

+The cockroach is one of the fastest insects.
+Write a function which takes its speed in km per hour and returns it in cm per second, rounded down to the integer (= floored).

+For example:

+1.08 --> 30
+Note!
+The input is a Real number (actual type is language dependent) and is >= 0.
+The result should be an Integer.

 _________________________________________
 Ruby